Itchycoo Park: Other possible etymologies

 In an interview Steve Marriott stated that Itchycoo Park is Valentine's Park in Ilford.
 "We used to go there and get stung by wasps.
 It's what we used to call it."
 This was reiterated by actor Tony Robinson, a childhood friend of Marriott.

-The term "Itchycoo" also appears in the Scots language from around the 1950s.
+The term "Itchycoo" also appears in the Scots language from around the 1950s, particularly referring to the itchy seeds of the rose-hip (Dog Rose).

 Steve Marriott once said of The Small Faces "(We) were a mix of R&B and music hall.
 The R&B came from Detroit, the music hall from Stepney.
 That's what 'Itchycoo Park' is about… having a drink and a party."

 Itchy Park refers to the grounds of Christ Church, Spitalfields in the East End of London, laid out as gardens in 1890.

+In his book A New Day Yesterday: UK Progressive Rock & the 70s (2020), Mike Barnes writes that the song "epitomised a peculiarly late-Sixties English way of looking through a metaphorical lens – be it drug induced or not – at the everyday and transforming it, via the imagination, into something transcendental, almost mystical, and as such it was one of the most potent songs of the psychedelic era, which, at most, lasted just a couple of years from 1966 to the beginning of 1968."
+Barnes says that, with the song, the Small Faces "began to veer into more period territory, while still making a brilliant experimental pop single.
+They epitomised the way that many British musicians at this time were moving away from their influences and pursuing more individual ideas. [...]
+This pop song, with its memorable tune and alluring soundworld – and a Top 10 hit for the group – re-imagined humdrum Britain as somewhere that really could be perceived as being all too beautiful."

 Personnel

 According to the liner notes of the 2012 7" re-master: